 The Shaman and Healing Practices by a Shipibo Shaman

-keywords: shaman rituals, healing practices by a shipibo shaman
+shaman rituals, healing practices by a Shipibo shaman

 In this sacred brew, the natural plant of Ayahuasca is mixed with a variety of other medicinal plants.
 The brew is prepared by the shaman himself, and the shaman rituals is usually done at night, in the presence of the shaman and other participants.
 The shaman uses a special chant to open the way for the participants to enter into a deep state of meditation and to be able to visualize their own spiritual truth.
 This experience is different for everyone, but what is common among all participants is that they have the opportunity to face their own fears, insecurities, and traumas, and to heal them.

 The healing practices of Shipibo shaman is an ancient tradition that has been passed down from one generation to the next for thousands of years.
 It is a sacred tradition that helps us to connect with the natural world and with the spiritual world.
 The shamanic experience is a powerful tool that can help us to heal our bodies and our minds, and to find our own spiritual truth.